Marco15453-Archived/NukeLock/README.md

   warhead_detonation_timer: true
   # Message to be shown to tell players how many seconds are remaining until the warhead explodes. %COUNTDOWN% will be replaced with the seconds until the warhead detonates
   warhead_detonation_message: <color=red>Alpha Warhead detonates in T-Minus</color> <color=orange>%COUNTDOWN% seconds</color>
+  # Whether or not team respawning will be disabled when the warhead detonated.
+  warhead_disables_team_respawn: true
+  # What Color should the warhead have when the warhead starts.
+(Putting one to -1 will disable it)
+  warhead_color:
+    red: 255
+    green: 255
+    blue: 255
   # After what time should a cassie message be broadcasted?
 (Empty = Disabled)
   cassie_warnings:
     600: Attention, all personnel, The Alpha Warhead Emergency Detonation Sequence will be started in TMinus 10 Minutes